YaoGroup/ServerMantaince/README.md

 `git push --set-upstream origin <branch>`
 \
 \
 Git needs to know how to **map a local branch to a remote branch** for uploading.
-It's a good practice to make the name of the local branch exactly the same as a remote one.
+It's a good practice to make the name of the local branch the same as a remote one.
 :::

 :::info